Kavanaugh, Ford hearing marked with hundreds of protesters around Capitol Hill

 Kavanuagh’s confirmation hearing earlier this month was marred by dozens of protesters interrupting the hearing even before Ford’s allegation became public.

-Fox News’ Griff Jenkins and The Associated Press contributed to this report.
+Fox News’ Guerin Hays, Griff Jenkins, Chad Pergram and The Associated Press contributed to this report.